hippy666/ADFDiskBox/README.md

 works with windows 10 and 11

-This is a beta and a work in progress!
+This is a work in progress!